Wall Prep for Painting: Essential Steps for Flawless Results

 Patch Small Cracks and Holes

-For minor cracks, holes or imperfections, apply a thin layer of spackle, putty, or drywall compound with a putty knife or drywall knife.
-Let it dry as directed, then sand smooth.
-Wipe away dust with a tack cloth.
+For small cracks and holes, spread spackle or drywall compound with a putty knife.
+Let it dry, sand smooth, and wipe away dust with a tack cloth.

 Seal and Repair Larger Damage

-For dents, gouges or holes larger than 1/4 inch, you may need to apply two or more layers, waiting for each to dry in between.
-Sand down high spots or ridges.
-Consider using mesh tape for cracks longer than 6 inches.
-Seal any water damage or stains before painting.
+For dents or holes larger than 1/4 inch, apply multiple layers of compound, letting each dry before sanding.
+Use mesh tape for cracks longer than 6 inches.
+Seal water damage before painting.

 Consider Skim Coating for Severe Damage

-For severely damaged walls with multiple imperfections, it may be best to apply a skim coat.
-This involves spreading a thin layer of drywall compound over the entire wall to create an even surface.
-Let it dry, then sand smooth before painting for flawless results.
+Severely damaged walls may benefit from a skim coat: a thin layer of drywall compound spread across the wall to even the surface.
+Once dry, sand smooth for flawless results.

 Sand Down Any Bumps or Imperfections